hsf-training/hsf-training-ml-webpage/_episodes/05-Model_Training.md

 A decision tree is not trained using gradient descent and a loss function; training is completed using the *Classification and Regression Tree* (CART) algorithm.
 While each decision tree is a simple algorithm, a random forest uses **ensemble learning** with many decision trees to make better predictions.
 A random forest is considered a **black-box model** while a decision tree is considered a **white-box model**.

 > ## Model Interpretation: White Box vs. Black Box
 > Decision trees are intuitive, and their decisions are easy to interpret.
 Such models are considered white-box models.
 In constrast, random forests or neural networks are generally considered black-box models.
-They make great predictions but it is usually hard to explain in simple terms why the predictions were made.
+They can make great predictions but it is usually hard to explain in simple terms why the predictions were made.
 For example, if a neural network says that a particular person appears on a picture, it is hard to know what contributed to that prediction.
 Was it their mouth?
 Their nose?
 Their shoes?
 Or even the couch they were sitting on?
 Conversely, decision trees provide nice, simple classification rules that can be applied manually if need be.
 {: .callout}

 The diagram below is a visual representation of random forests; there are $$B$$ decision trees and each decision tree $$\text{tree}_j$$ makes the prediction that a particular data point $$x$$ belongs to the class $$k_j$$.
 Each decision tree has a varying level of confidence in their prediction.
 Then, using weighted voting, all the predictions $$k_1,...k_B$$ are considered together to generate a single prediction that the data point $$x$$ belongs to class $$k$$.